Back on the set of Whose Line is it Anyway

 But here's the biggest difference (besides the fact that Linda and I both have long hair now).
 We have a brand new host, the lovely and talented Aisha Tyler.
 Drew Carey was a great host, and I hope he'll come back to do a guest spot some time, but Aisha is making it her own, bringing a different style and her own energy.

-We also got a lot of new people in the “fourth chair” spot.
-So far we've had Keegan-Michael Key, Nyima Funk, Jeff Davis, Gary Anthony Williams, Heather Anne Campbell and Jonathan Mangum.
-It's great to improvise with the guys who I know and trust, cause I know they've got my back at all times.
-But it's also good to bring in new improvisors to shake things up, and every one of them did a fantastic job.
+We also got a lot of new people in the “fourth chair” spot, including Keegan-Michael Key, Nyima Funk, Gary Anthony Williams, Heather Anne Campbell and Jonathan Mangum.
+We've also had favorites like Greg Proops, , Jeff Davis and Brad Sherwood.
+It's been great to improvise with the guys who I know and trust, cause I know they've got my back at all times.
+But it's also good to bring in some new improvisors to shake things up, and everyone did a fantastic job.
 Plus, we got some fun new games to play.

 We shot the new episodes very quickly; the British producers got into town on a Sunday and we started taping that Friday.
 In two weekends we shot 12 new episodes, which is crazy fast.
 It was good to have a balance of familiar and brand new.
 It allowed us to jump right back in, but also have a fresh take on things.